learndataengineering/learndataengineering.guide/_docs/index.md

 ### Skillset for Modern Data Engineering

 Without complicating, data engineers need strong data skills and good software engineering skills.
+The list of skills are as follows:

 #### a.
 Data Skills